kefirfromperm/grails-asynchronous-mail/README.md

 And comments...
 Comments are good also.
 They are not better than unit tests, but they are definitely good.
 If you known Chinese or Arabic, that is good.
 Seriously.
 It's awesome!
 But I don't known them.
 So write comments in English.

-If you want to give me a beer just send some money to <https://www.paypal.me/kefir>

 Logging
 -------